 - Review and approve the appointment, reassignment, replacement or dismissal of the CAE.

-- Review and approve the Audit Plan developed and recommended by the internal audit department and approve any changes to the plan.
+- Review and approve the audit plan developed and recommended by Internal Audit and approve any changes to the plan.

-- Receive a report on internal audit’s Quality Assurance and Improvement Program including an opinion on conformance to The Institute of Internal Auditor’s International Standards for the Professional Practice of Internal Auditing.
+- Receive a report on Internal Audit’s Quality Assurance and Improvement Program including an opinion on conformance to the mandatory guidance of The Institute of Internal Auditor’s International Professional Practices Framework

 - Meet in executive session with the CAE at least annually.

-- Establish procedures for the receipt, retention and treatment of complaints regarding accounting, financial reporting, accounting controls or auditing matters.
+- Establish and maintain procedures for the receipt, retention and treatment of complaints regarding accounting, financial reporting, accounting controls or auditing matters.

-- Determine the adequacy of internal controls through a review of all audit reports issued by the Audit Department or the independent auditor relating to the bank or the bank’s operations.
+- Determine the adequacy of internal controls, including the control environment, through a review of all audit reports issued by Internal Audit or the independent auditor relating to the Bank’s operations.

 - Review the testing results of management’s controls related to financial reporting.